ska-telescope/ska-oso-pht-ui/docs/src/DataPage.rst

-To add SDP data products to an observation, click the  |icosdp| button. once data products have been added to your observation set(s), the SDP data landing page will display a table as shown in :ref:`Figure <datapage1>`.
+To add SDP data products to an observation, click the  |icosdp| button. once data products have been added to your observation set(s), the SDP data landing page will display a table as shown in :numref:`Figure %s <datapage1>`.
 This table displays the following:

   - *Observations*: Observation selected for which the sdp data product(s) is added.
   - *Observatory Data Product*: Selected data products(s).